-Neither Dewey nor Truman can be blamed for this mess of a website, but oddly enough, the election referenced in the picture took place in November 1948, the same year earlier in which our perpetrator was born.
+That is, neither Dewey nor Truman can be blamed for this mess of a website, but oddly enough, the election referenced in the picture took place in November 1948, the same year earlier in which our perpetrator was born.
 As you can figure out for yourself, that was during the last year of President Franklin Roosevelt's fourth term, albeit being executed by Truman following Roosevelt's death in 1945.
-So you might questionably say that our f(l)ounder has lived during the presidencies of Franklin Roosevelt, Thomas Dewey (albeit for a brief three-hour period in Chicago), Harry Truman, Dwight Eisenhower, John Kennedy, Lyndon Johnson, Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, George Bush, Bill Clinton, George W. Bush, Barack Obama, and Donald Trump.
-We'll leave it up to you to add "but not least" or its opposite to any of these.
+So you might questionably say that our f(l)ounder has lived during the presidencies of Franklin Roosevelt, Thomas Dewey (albeit for a brief three-hour period in Chicago), Harry Truman, Dwight Eisenhower, John Kennedy, Lyndon Johnson, Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, George Bush, Bill Clinton, George W. Bush, Barack Obama, Donald Trump, and Joe Biden.
+We'll leave it up to you to add "but not least" or its opposite to any of the above.
 [Suffice it to say that several of these have been nominated to appear on the three-dollar bill, as in "as phony as a...".
 Your choices are probably directly related to your political leanings or ideology.
 Independents have a larger pool to consider.]
 In all that time, has he learned anything?
 We'll let you be the judge.

-For now the guilty party has chosen to remain agnonymous (meaning he doesn't believe in myself), but since I'm the only visitor to this website, there's no sense in being coy.
-If you want to know more about me, you might find some parallels between his life story and that of Fred Herring, the f(l)ounder of One and One Half Wits Dot Com, which has been incorporated elsewhere in this website - or you can simply look at the phaked photograph or the copyright notice at the bottom of this page.
+Yeah, it's me, David Mudrick.
+For awhile I chose to remain agnonymous (meaning I don't believe in myself), but since I'm the only visitor to this website, there's no sense in being coy.
+If you want to know more about me, you might find some parallels between my life story and that of Fred Herring, the f(l)ounder of One and One Half Wits Dot Com, which has been incorporated elsewhere in this website - or you can read my new book, also elsewhere in this website: Living Too Far North, Drawing Wisdom from a Winter in Alaska.